calebchase/COP4520-HW2/README.md

 ### Implementation

 For the implementation, the java `ExecutorService` is used to manage threads.
 The number of threads(guests) is specified by the user.
 At start the guests wait idly in the house for some time until they want to enter the queue for the room.
 This initial waiting is done by putting the guest thread to sleep for some time.
 When it is the guests turn to enter, they leave the queue and enter the room and signal that they are inside.
 They then idle in the room for a certain amount of time similar as before.
 This is once again done by putting the thread asleep.
-When the thread awakes, the guests exits an signals that the room is open.
+When the thread awakes, the guests exit and signals that the room is open.

 When some action is taken by guests, information about the action and the current state of the program is printed to the user.
 To prevent any issues from data being modified during the print process, a lock is palaced prevent any guests from taking action.
 To test the program, sample input was provided and verified that the print statements were correct.
+Because threads are often put to sleep, performance is not a major concern.